 Reciprocity isn’t an iron law, so it doesn’t make sense to give away high-value products or those that make serious money for your business, but small gifts and thoughtful discounts are often effective.

-The effect of scarcity has entered the popular lexicon as FOMO — the fear of missing out.
+The effect of scarcity has entered the popular lexicon as FOMO, so called, the fear of missing out.
 Reducing the likelihood that people can possess something reliably increases their desire for it.

 The scarcity effect has taken the retail world by storm in the last few years.
 It seems that every online store I visit wants to tell me how popular their products are, how few there are in stock, and how many people are looking at them right now!

 There is a law of diminishing returns for a technique like this.
 If every store yells about their constrained stock and a sudden rush of interested buyers on every product page, shoppers will begin to disregard that information.

 Nevertheless, implied scarcity is popular for a reason: it works.

 We are biased towards liking what other people like, especially when they are people we admire or would like to emulate — the huge advertising fees paid to Instagram celebrities are ample evidence of the effect.
 We are also biased against believing what salespeople tell us, so much sales copy is undercut by the “well, they would say that, wouldn’t they?” effect.

 Social proof provides additional evidence of the desirability of a product or service.
 On eCommerce stores, social proof can take the form of reviews, ratings, and testimonials.
 Social proof is an excellent use of an eCommerce brand’s social media platforms: YouTube, Instagram, and Facebook posts, created by customers and promoted by the brand, are particularly effective.